alefore/weblog/zettelkasten.md

 ready to maintain a set of patches and rebase them on top of new dumps.

-However, much to my surprise, concatenation of notes seem to have worked fairly well.
-The resulting articles feel perhaps a little bit "dense" (which I suppose is good).
+However, much to my surprise, concatenation of notes seem to have worked fairly well, much better than I anticipated:

+* The resulting articles feel perhaps a little bit "dense" (which I suppose is good).

+* Unfortunately, inconsistencies occur in terms of the "voice" used and other assumptions about the reader.
+For example, the text switches back and forth between forms like "You should do X", "One should do X", "Do X", etc..
+I don't yet have a good idea for improving this.

 I haven't had to edit any of these dumps just yet.

 ### Example